Bernstein Shur Announces Awards for Excellence and Pro Bono Service

 - Gorham House with Thanksgiving dinner and a monetary donation

-- Maine Homeless Veterans Alliance with flashlights, socks, coats and blankets
+- ME Homeless Veterans Alliance with flashlights, socks, coats and blankets

 About Bernstein Shur